tian1327/AutoLDA/README.md

 1. Using **data (# of documents)** as resources.
 This scheme allocates more training data to most promising configs.
 However, tests show that this does not work well because optimal LDA params should change with dataset (# of docs).

-2. Using **# of iterations** as resouces, and perplexity as metric to quantitatively evaluate the goodness of LDA.
+2. Using **# of iterations** as resouces, and **perplexity** as metric to quantitatively evaluate the goodness of LDA.
 This schemes splits data into training data and test data.
 The perplexity of test data is used as evaluation metric to filter the good configs.
 However, the perplexity is a biased score which is strongly affected by the number of topics chosen.

-3. Using **# of iterations** as resources.
+3. Using **# of iterations** as resources and **embedding scores** as metric.
 This scheme uses full data to train the LDA with given iterations.
 Different embedding methods were used to calculate the embedding score.
 The locally-trained W2V outperformed the pretrained GLOVE, ELMO, BERT.
 It is believed that further fine-tuning these models will give better results than W2V.

 Random Search and Grid Search were implemented as a baseline to compare with Hyperband.
 The results on our data shows that using the W2V score, Hyperband can find better hyperparameters than random search.
 It also yields great clustering results.